 It is one of the most instagrammable places in Copenhagen.
 There are some traditional boats, and it will take you inside the tradition of this city.
 From the Nyhavn, you can take your ride on board a Canal boat tour.
 It is expensive, so check better before land in Copenhagen.

-This is another top things to do in Copenhagen in winter.
-Rosenborg Palace is in the city centre, it is a Royal Castle and a museum.
-It is situated in the museum district and you will find it without any problem.
 This Castle is still actually used by the Danish Royal Family, this is famous not just because is a beautiful city castle, one of the best in Europe, but also because of the treasury highly surveilled in the basement.
-This castle is the home of some of the most precious jewels of the Danish Royal Family.
+The castle is the home of some of the most precious jewels of the Danish Royal Family.

 Amalienborg Palace – Best sightseeing to see in Copenhagen